suterma/metronome-pwa/README.md

 # Notes

+## Wake Lock API availablilty

+Currently, the [Screen Wake Lock API is not available on all browsers](https://caniuse.com/wake-lock).
+There is an an [abandoned, Non-standard, similar Wake Lock API by Mozilla](https://developer.mozilla.org/en-US/docs/Archive/B2G_OS/API/Wake_Lock_API), and the superseding [Screen Wake Lock API](https://developer.mozilla.org/en-US/docs/Web/API/Screen_Wake_Lock_API).

+In the hope to prevent screen locks, and while a better solution is available, the projects uses the [NoSleep.js "Hack" by Rich Tibbett](https://github.com/richtr/NoSleep.js).

 ## How to use Bulma in a Vue3 project (not using Buefy)

 For a Vue3 project created with the Vue CLI (With the CSS Pre-processors not selected), mainly follow the guide at https://bulma.io/documentation/customize/with-node-sass/ with a few changes: